 \section{Acknowledgments}

-We acknowledge interesting discussions with Marco Drewes, Yannis Georis, Juraj Klaric, and Michele Lucente.
+We acknowledge interesting discussions with Marco Drewes, Yannis Georis, Juraj Klaric, and Michele Lucente, and thank Pieter Mumm for the exclusion region data in the sterile neutrino oscillation phase space.
 JdV acknowledges support from the Dutch Research Council (NWO) in the form of a VIDI grant.
 WD acknowledges support from the U.S. DOE under Grant No. DE-FG02-00ER41132.
-DC, JM and PS acknowledge support funded by MCIN/AEI/10.13039/5011 00011033 from the following grants: PID2020-118758GB-I00; RYC-2017-22781 through the ``Ram\'on y Cajal'' program funded by FSE ``El FSE invierte en tu futuro''; CNS2022-135716 funded by the ``European Union NextGenerationEU/PRTR''; and CEX2019-000918-M to the ``Unit of Excellence Mar\'ia de Maeztu 2020-2023'' award to the Institute of Cosmos Sciences.
+DC, JM and PS acknowledge support funded by MCIN/AEI/10.13039/501100011033 from the following grants: PID2020-118758GB-I00; RYC-2017-22781 through the ``Ram\'on y Cajal'' program funded by FSE ``El FSE invierte en tu futuro''; CNS2022-135716 funded by the ``European Union NextGenerationEU/PRTR''; and CEX2019-000918-M to the ``Unit of Excellence Mar\'ia de Maeztu 2020-2023'' award to the Institute of Cosmos Sciences.
 EM is supported by the U.S. Department of Energy through the Los Alamos National Laboratory and by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number 20230047DR.
 Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract No. 89233218CNA000001).